paultcochrane/blog-travis-ci-com/_posts/2014-10-07-free-builds-for-students-with-travis-ci-github-student-developer-pack.md

 Today we're happy to announce our education program to offer free continuous integration to students as part of the [GitHub Student Developer Pack](https://education.github.com/pack)!
-We're joining a line-up of fantastic companies offering their services to students for free, including DNSimple, DigitalOcean, Stripe and SendGrid.
+We're joining a lineup of fantastic companies offering their services to students for free, including DNSimple, DigitalOcean, Stripe and SendGrid.

-We want to make sure you have the best tools available for your course work and be able to use them for free to become a better software developer, systems administrator, scientist, or writer (yup, you can use Travis CI for any of these!).
+We want to make sure students have the best tools available for your course work and be able to use them for free to become a better software developer, systems administrator, scientist, or writer (yup, you can use Travis CI for any of these!).